 The vaccine course is usually given in winter, when the pollen count is at its lowest.

-More serious reactions are uncommon, but include a widespread rash, wheeze or a drop-in blood pressure (feeling faint), which is why the treatment is always given in hospital.
+More serious reactions are uncommon, but include a widespread rash, wheeze, or a drop-in blood pressure (feeling faint), which is why the treatment is always given in hospital.
 These reactions almost always occur soon after the injection and can be identified and effectively treated while the patient is still in hospital.
-This is why we ask you to stay for one hour after the injection.
+Therefore we ask you to stay for one hour after the injection.

 You will need to be well on the day of injection.
 The injection should be postponed if you feel unwell with a cold or flu, or you have, or are getting over, an asthma attack.